Miss Puerto Rico Universe 2009

-Special Awards

 Pageant preparations

 WAPA-TV signed a contract with Miss Puerto Rico Universe to transmit a reality show titled Por la corona, beginning on August 15, 2008.
 The public will select via text message, with five of the participants classifying directly to the pageant's semi-final.
 A jury composed of Sully Díaz, Mayra López Mulero and Omar Matos was assembled for the program, while Joyceline Montero was contracted as host.

 Por La Corona results

 Throughout eight weeks, the show Por La Corona featured a different group of 9 or 8 contestants each week.
 The public voted for their favorite contestant that was featured on the show that particular week.
 One winner was selected from each group of girls shown during the eight-week period.
 After the eight-week run, all 70 contestants had been featured, 8 of them had already been selected as winners, however after all contestants had been featured the public had the opportunity to select 4 more other girls to join the original 8 winners to compete for the 5 spots that will automatically advance them to the semi-finals of the Miss Puerto Rico Universe 2009 pageant on October 22, 2008.